apluslms/aplus-manual/m01_introduction/03_css.rst

 This is a *template file* for Sphinx.
 It contains pieces of HTML code that will be inserted on each HTML page when Sphinx compiles the RST files.
-All commands between tags ``{%`` and ``%}`` are information for Sphinx: where should this piece of HTML to be put?
-Currently there are two extra
+All commands between tags ``{%`` and ``%}`` are information for Sphinx: where should this piece of HTML be put?
+Currently, there are two extra
 things: we will define that we will include the MathJax JavaScript library from the Internet and use style directives from file ``_static/course.css`` inside the main directory of the course.